The Apple Watch Series is back and it’s, surprise, made for athletes

 Last week, Apple launched another edition to its Apple Watch Series alongside the new iPhones.
 As far as fitness smartwatches go, Fitbit has been gaining the lead the past year, but it looks like that might be put to the test with the latest Apple Watch 3.
 It has a lot of the same stuff as its predecessor but with new features every fitness enthusiast will love.

-Another useful trait of this device is that it’s waterproof.
-It has a water resistance of 50 meters, but it’s not something you can use while scuba diving or below shallow water.
-You can still use it for snorkeling, white water rafting, and other water activities as long it’s not exposed to high pressure.
+Another useful trait of this device is that it is water-resistant for up to 50 meters.
+You can use it for snorkeling, white water rafting, and other water activities as long it’s not exposed to high pressure.

 Apple is really amping up its fitness features for this watch as it now lets you connect to gym equipment.
 They’ve introduced the WatchOS 4 system that syncs your device with compatible equipment: Life Fitness, Cybex, Schwinn, Matrix, Startrac, Technogym, and StairMaster.

 One of the most convenient features of the Apple Watch is that it has all the functions you need from your phone.
 You can leave your phone at home and still receive texts, calls, and app notifications.
 It even syncs with whatever fitness and workout apps you have, so the results of your workout are directly sent and recorded.